webwart/03_src-Python/_TestDrivenDjango_HarryPercival/00_TestDrivenDjango.md

 -1-	Today I finished section 04.
 In VScode I start Django dev-server and can change html, thereafter test with test_functional, which is using selenium.
 I also learned that without running the Django dev-sever I can run test.py.
 The functional tests are interestig since I manupilate Firefox browser, which I might be able to use for job-workbench.
 >N:

+### MON 05-01-2021

+-1- Here another explanatinon how I can use functiona and unit test with Django server

+a) Django server running:
+I can start Django server and do a manuel test, then perform the functional test and the unit test.
+>ANKI: Django server , manual test (any browser), functional test (firefox) ,  unit test

+b) Django server stopped:
+When I stop the Djnago server I can **not** run the functional test, since it is like a user operating the webbrowser (in my set-up firefox).
+Since the Django server is not running the web-browser cannot connect to a web-site.
+Consequently, the test will fail with “Message: Reached error page: ….
+However the unit test (test.py) will still work.
+>ANKI: Django server , unit test